-Note 7.
+Note 5.
 Impairment of Property and Equipment

-During the three and nine months ended September 30, 2017, the Company recognized impairment expense of \$0.7 million for the impairment of property and equipment relating to the remaining book value of deployed equipment in Puerto Rico and the U.S. Virgin Islands.
+During the year ended December 31, 2017, the Company recognized impairment expense of \$0.8 million for the impairment of property and equipment relating to the remaining book value of deployed equipment in Puerto Rico and the U.S. Virgin Islands.
 Management concluded that the impairment charges were required because the equipment was presumed destroyed by the hurricanes in September 2017.

-During the three and nine months ended September 30, 2017, the Company also recognized \$0.9 million in revenues relating to the remaining deferred set-up fees to be recognized on contracts with customers in Puerto Rico and the U.S. Virgin Islands.
+The Company also recognized \$0.9 million in revenues relating to the remaining deferred set-up fees to be recognized on contracts with customers in Puerto Rico and the U.S. Virgin Islands.
 Management concluded that the revenues associated with these contracts was required to be accelerated because the contracts with customers in Puerto Rico and the U.S. Virgin Islands were expired at the time of the hurricanes and all subscription services were fully delivered.